Last updated April 13, 2017.

-2) Information: The debtor conceals, destroys, falsifies, mutilates or fails to keep information regarding the debtor’s financial condition.
+Your bankruptcy also can be denied if you conceal, destroy, falsify, mutilate, or fail to keep information regarding your financial condition.
 This would involve destroying records that could lead the trustee to property you haven’t disclosed or simply not being able to back up assertions about your finances contained in your bankruptcy schedules.

-3) Lying: The debtor, in connection with their case lies or makes a false statement, your bankruptcy can be discharged.
+If you lie in connection with your case or make a false statement, your bankruptcy can be discharged.
 When you file for bankruptcy, you represent under penalty of perjury that everything contained in the filing is true and accurate.
 If it is later revealed that omissions were made, the trustee or a creditor can challenge your discharge.
 It is vitally important to be totally and completely truthful with your attorney and the court.

-6) Failure to take instructional course: The debtor fails to complete an instructional course about personal financial management, you run the risk of getting your bankruptcy denied.
+When you fail to complete an instructional course about personal financial management, you run the risk of getting your bankruptcy denied.
 Under U.S. Bankruptcy Code, two instructional courses must be taken.
 The first is a credit counseling requirement that must be fulfilled before you can begin your bankruptcy case.
-This second requirement is a financial management course that must be completed during your case and is a requirement for getting a discharge.
+The second requirement is a financial management course that must be completed during your case and is a requirement for getting a discharge.
 Your attorney can advise you on the proper instructional course to take to meet this requirement, which could cost anywhere from $20 to $100, depending on where you file.
 Much cheaper than having your bankruptcy case denied and refiling all over again.

 The key to a successful discharge?
 Your bankruptcy attorney